NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // get the relation catalog entry from relation cache
     // ( use RelCacheTable::getRelCatEntry() of Cache Layer)

-    // let blockNum denote the first record block of the relation (obtained from relation catalog entry)
+    int blockNum = /* first record block of the relation (from the rel-cat entry)*/;

-    // Let rec_id denote the record id of the slot where the new record will be inserted RecId rec_id = {-1, -1};
+    // let rec_id denote the rec-id of the slot where the new record will be inserted RecId rec_id = {-1, -1};

-    // let numOfSlots denote the number of slots per record block (obtained from relation catalog entry)
+    int numOfSlots = /* number of slots per record block */;
-    // let numOfAttributes denote the number of attributes of the relation (obtained from relation catalog entry)
+    int numOfAttributes = /* number of attributes of the relation */;

-    // let prevBlockNum denote the block number of the last element in the linked list = -1;
+    int prevBlockNum = /* block number of the last element in the linked list = -1 */;

     /*
         Traversing the linked list of existing record blocks of the relation